 The first link when you click the “Settings” menu is General settings, from there, you have to add a title and a tagline to your blog.
 The blog still works without that tagline, but no one can understand what your blog talking about.

-The WordPress timezone is also important, just make sure to select the right time that you want to use for the blog.
+The “Timezone” is also important, just make sure to select the right time that you want to use for the blog.
 All times and dates can be set from there.
 If you have the JetPack plugin installed, statistics will be refreshed depending on which time zone you have selected.

-In the WordPress writing settings, you can check the two options, to correct XHTML and convert
+In the “Writing Settings,” you can check the two options, to correct XHTML and convert

 :) to a smile.
 The last part is necessary if you want to publish posts from e-mail.
 In general, you don’t need that section, to create a blog post from your dashboard is better.

-In the WordPress Reading settings, you have to select the homepage.
+In the “Reading” settings, you have to select the homepage.
 For classic blogs, your homepage will be your latest posts, you can set the number of posts to be shown on the home page.
-Please remember that you need to make your home page fast, as possible with less than 10 posts in general, the other posts will be on the next pages.
-The syndication feeds is can be set as you want, no recommendation here.
+Please remember that you need to make your home page fast, as possible with less than 10 posts, in general, the other posts will be in the next pages.
+The syndication feeds can be set as you want, no recommendation here.